 In early 2020, we wrote to the banking industry outlining our expectation that banks be operationally prepared for negative interest rates by the end of the year.
 We asked that banks’ systems and processes be ready to operate with negative interest rates on:

-- Reserve Bank settlement balances
+- our settlement balances

-- All products relating to non-retail customers.
+- all products relating to non-retail customers.

 We did not ask banks to prepare to implement negative interest rates on products for retail customers.

-How a negative Official Cash Rate (OCR) would work
+How a negative OCR would work

-Traditionally, raising or lowering the OCR has been our primary tool for monetary policy.
+Traditionally, raising or lowering the OCR has been our main tool for monetary policy.
 A negative OCR would work to support the economy through the same channels as lowering the OCR to a level above zero.

 Lowering the OCR reduces financial market interest rates, which in turn lowers the exchange rate and supports asset prices and inflation expectations.
 We expect these channels of monetary policy to be effective when the OCR is zero or negative as when the OCR is positive.